tjunge/muspectre/doc/dev-docs/source/CodingConvention.rst

 Nonmember, Static Member, and Global Functions
 ----------------------------------------------

 Prefer placing nonmember functions in a namespace; use completely global functions rarely.
-Do not use a class simply to group static functions, unless they are function templates which need to be partially specialized.
+Do not use a class simply to group static functions, unless they are function templates which need to be partially specialised.
 Otherwise, static methods of a class should generally be closely related to instances of the class or the class's static data.

 Pros:
   Nonmember and static member functions can be useful in some situations.
 Putting nonmember functions in a namespace avoids polluting the global namespace.